 Christ walked on the water.
 Why not?
 Is a son of God helpless when confronted with the laws of gravity and molecules?

 We are not advocating presumption.
 It may be recalled that the adversary attempted to persuade Jesus to perform a presumptuous act in jumping from the gable of Herod’s Temple (Matthew 4:5,6).
 Christ refused because it was not the Father who requested that He throw Himself down.

 There did come a time when the Father directed Christ to walk on the Sea of Galilee.

-But the ship was now in the midst of the sea, tossed with waves: for the wind was contrary.
-And in the fourth watch of the night Jesus went unto them, walking on the sea.
+Now in the fourth watch of the night Jesus went to them, walking on the sea.
 (Matthew 14:24,25)

 What a contrast between the power of men and the power of Christ!